 Having been to Iguazu, we prepared ourselves to be underwhelmed by Niagara.
 But boy were we wrong.
 Niagara Falls is so powerful, we could feel it inside our chest, in our bones.
 And then there’s the boat ride we went on, where we saw the falls from the water down below; it was beautiful and it was awesome!

 Visiting Giant’s Causeway, we felt like we had reached the end of the world.
 One, we were really far north.
 Two, the coast was so peaceful, and ridiculously beautiful.
 And three, this place was weird!
-Naturally occurring hexagonal columns that literally form stepping stones into the sea.
-It doesn’t seem natural or real but it is.
+Naturally occurring hexagonal columns that literally form steps into the sea.
+It doesn’t seem natural or real, but it is.

-France isn’t the only country with amazing fortresses providing unbelievable views, and the best were provided by Dun Aonghasa, the largest fortress on the largest of the Aran Islands in Ireland.
-More than anything, the photo opportunities here were unreal, I took the best panoramas I’ve ever taken while here.
+France isn’t the only country with amazing fortresses providing unbelievable views; the best we found were provided by Dun Aonghasa, the largest fortress on the largest of Ireland’s Aran Islands.
+More than anything, the photo opportunities were unreal, I took the best panoramas I’ve ever taken while here.

 We visited so many reefs on our trip around the world: in Australia, Indonesia, Vietnam, Cambodia, and Thailand.
 Everywhere they were spectacular, but Inna and I had different favorite spots.
 For me it was the Great Barrier Reef, where I saw sting rays, tons of fish, and a reef shark, while Inna loved the Andaman Coast, where saw manta rays, moray eels, sea turtles, sting rays, and she even got to swim through several schools of fish!